hritvikgupta/hritvikgupta/README.md

 ## Who am I?

-Hi, My name is Hritvik Gupta and currently pursuing masters in computer engineering from university of california, Riverside.
-And will be graduating by december 2023.
-To talk about my self, i first start of with my skills.
-My Skill set include various programming languages such as Python, Javascript, Java and C++.
-Moreover, i have a strong grip on various ML frameworks which include Tensorflow, Pytorch and other ML libraries such as scikit learn, nltk and more.
-My experiences include working on a year long research at IIT Roorkee india, where i worked upon human cognition which focuses on classfying the rest and active signals of frontal lobes depending upong the stress provided to it.
-This research lead me to write paper in IEEE Journal in collaboration with PhD peers.
-My project works include various Natural Language Processing and Deep neural projects in Text summarizations and generations.
-My recent project at University of california, Riverside which is of ensemble a neural network with the kernel method where try's to generate text summaries using T5 and LDA.
-This 3 months research led to write a paper on it. .
-The other paper publications and projects includes NLP and NLU papers in text summarization, which i publised in IEEE
+**Name**: Hritvik Gupta
+**Education**: Pursuing a Master's in Computer Engineering at the University of California, Riverside, graduating December 2023.
+**Programming Skills**: Proficient in Python, JavaScript, Java, and C++.
+**Machine Learning Expertise**: Strong proficiency in ML frameworks like TensorFlow and PyTorch; knowledgeable in ML libraries such as scikit-learn and NLTK.
+**Research Experience**: Conducted a year-long research project at IIT Roorkee, India, focusing on the classification of brain signals under stress.
+**Publication**: Co-authored a paper in the IEEE Journal as part of the research at IIT Roorkee.
+**Project Highlights**:
+Specialized in Natural Language Processing and Deep Neural Networks.
+Recent project at UC Riverside on ensemble neural networks using T5 and LDA for text summarization, leading to a research paper.
+**Additional Publications**: Authored several papers in IEEE, primarily on NLP and NLU with a focus on text summarization.
 ## Education
 - 🎓 I am pursuing my Master's in Computer Engineering from University Of California, Riverside : GPA 3.7 | expected graduation: December 2023.